plomino/Plomino/doc/src/PlominoDoc/features.rst

 Search formula
 --------------

-When you create a search form, Plomino uses the form fields to make a regular ZCatalog search among the view's documents.
+When you create a search form, Plomino uses the form fields to do a default ZCatalog search among the documents of the view associated with the search page.

 If needed, you can create a specific search formula in the form **Parameters** tab.

-This formula must return `True` or `False` for each document listed in the search view.
+This formula is used to filter the result set of the default query, and must return `True` or `False` for each document in the result set.

 You can access the values submitted by the search form on the REQUEST
 object: `plominoContext.REQUEST.get('myfield')`.